tathyagarg/min-menu-maker/README.md

 # 📚 menu-maker 📚

-A library to help you make menus easily, and consicely!
+A library to help you make menus easily, and concisely!